101 Ways To Thwart A Reporter In Pyongyang

 It's hard to imagine two jobs with goals more diametrically opposed than a North Korean government minder and an American reporter determined to ask ordinary North Koreans how they feel about their country and their lives.
 The irony is, the one North Korean to whom I could put these questions, incessantly, was Mr. Kim.
 You have a lot of time to talk when someone is glued to your side for six days.
 Mr. Kim wanted to know what teacher colleges in America look like.
 He wanted to know what lipstick brand I wear, and he had me write it down — Estée Lauder — so he would get the spelling right.
 He told me the story of how he met his wife.
 I showed him my Facebook feed, brimming with back-to-school snaps and with colleagues sharing job news.
 (Most North Koreans do not have access to the Internet.)
 He taught me to slurp Pyongyang cold noodle soup.
 I taught him to play rock, paper, scissors.
 He wanted to know what I thought about the upcoming U.S. midterm elections; I wanted to know what it feels like to live in a country where you don't have the right to vote.
 (His answer, in a nutshell: Why would I need to vote?
 Supreme leader respected comrade Kim Jong Un runs the country, and he is always right.)

 One day, after touring a silk factory, we peeked into a dormitory where some of the workers live.
-The facilities included a swimming pool and a rec room, replete with six ping-pong tables.
+The facilities included a swimming pool and a rec room, replete with six pingpong tables.

 "Want to play?"
 I asked.